top of page

 • The local authority Issues a Final EHC Plan within 12 weeks of the meeting (unless the decision was to cease the EHC Plan).

-Annual Reviews can also be held more frequently than on the anniversary of the EHC Plan if circumstances dictate.
+Annual Reviews can also be held more frequently than on the anniversary of the EHC Plan if circumstances dictate; known as an Early Annual Review ("EAR").
 Commonly this would be when a placement is in danger of failing or has already failed.
-A local authority is not required to hold an early Annual Review, however, and if they refuse, that refusal cannot be appealed.
+A local authority is not required to hold an EAR however, and if they refuse, that refusal cannot be appealed.

 SEND Advocacy can advise on Annual Reviews and support you to ensure your child or young person's EHC Plan accurately and comprehensively reflects their needs and contains the provision needed to support them.
 If you need someone in your corner to help you secure the education your child or young person deserves, contact us today.